MicrosoftDocs/customer-insights/ci-docs/data/export-azure-synapse-analytics.md

 - Azure Synapse export doesn't support incremental refresh for data sources if an environment uses a custom Azure Data Lake for data storage.
 - Enabling public access to your own storage account after [setting up an Azure Private Link](private-link.md) won't work.
 Private Link only works if you disable public access to the storage account.
 Remove the Private Link setup to re-enable public access.
 - [Power Query data sources](connect-power-query.md) as input tables are only supported if your environment stores data in your [own Azure Data Lake Storage](own-data-lake-storage.md).
+- This export works only for CSV formatted files.

 ## Set up connection to Azure Synapse